Understand how to support your business and workforce through this global health emergency

 Employees will need to check advice, incidence rate and the healthcare provision for all the countries they visit or transit through.
 This can be done by subscribing to travel advice email alerts for the relevant destination, and transit countries.
 Travellers should ensure their insurance has the appropriate level of cover, as standard travel insurance policies will not cover countries where the UK government do not advise non-essential trips.
 Specialised insurance may be available.
 The current safe air travel guidance should also be followed which may involve wearing a face covering on flights.

-The countries that are reopening may allow non-essential travel from countries with low COVID infection rates.
-By the start of June UK holidaymakers who have been fully vaccinated with a final dose of an authorised vaccine at least 14 days before arrival may be allowed in to more EU countries.
-However, the current government advice is that EU holidays can only be to Portugal, Gibraltar, Malta, or Iceland.
-Employers may see UK employees hoping to take a European holiday later in the year and should plan for handling these employees upon their return to work bearing in mind they should have been tested as part of the return procedure.
+By the start of June UK holidaymakers who have been fully vaccinated with a final dose of an authorised vaccine at least 14 days before arrival were allowed in to more EU countries.
+Employers will see UK employees now hoping to or taking a European holiday later in the year and should plan for handling these employees upon their return to work bearing in mind they should have been tested as part of the return procedure.

-Q: Can employees now travel to all international countries for work and leisure purposes, and what are the exemptions from the international travel quarantine rules?
+Q: Can employees now travel to all international countries for work and leisure purposes, and what are the exemptions from the international travel testing and quarantine rules?

-Non-essential travel was banned for the first four months of 2021 with people only being able to travel internationally if they had a legally permitted reason such as needing to travel for essential work.
-Increased international travel resumes from 17 May 2021 and some leisure travel is permitted, however this is very limited.
-The new traffic light system categorises countries based on their COVID risk, and all travellers will still have to take tests before returning and a PCR test after arriving in the UK.
+International travel has resumed and some leisure travel is permitted, however this remains subject to stringent testing requirements.
+The traffic light system categorises countries based on their COVID risk, and all travellers will still have to take tests before and after returning to the UK.

-The easiest solution remains to avoid international travel in the short term, however employers and employees who plan travel for later in the year should bear in mind that we do not know exactly how rules will evolve and which countries will remain in which category.
+The easiest solution where possible remains to minimise international travel in the short term.
+However, employers and employees who plan travel for later in the year should bear in mind that we do not know exactly how rules will evolve and which countries will remain in which category.
 The rules in Scotland, Wales and Northern Ireland may differ slightly so employers should check the relevant websites for more information.

 The restrictions on travel to and from the UK do not apply to those travelling from Ireland, the Channel Islands or the Isle of Man.